CarlMurray/cinemate-pp3/README.md

     - Note: These files are not included in the GitHub Repository due to their large size
 - [Heroku](https://www.heroku.com/platform) was used for deployment
 - [Jupyter Notebooks](https://jupyter.org/) and [VS Code](https://code.visualstudio.com/) were used for development
+- [mermaid.live](https://mermaid.live) was used to generate the UML Class Diagram

+## Libraries & Modules
 - The [Pandas](https://pandas.pydata.org/) library was used for processing the original datasets.
-- [mermaid.live](https://mermaid.live) was used to generate the UML Class Diagram
+- The built-in [`csv`](https://docs.python.org/3/library/csv.html) module was used for reading the `.tsv` movies data file.
+The built-in [`textwrap`](https://docs.python.org/3/library/textwrap.html) module was used to shorten long movie titles so they would print within the width of the terminal window.

 ---